morlandi/django-query-inspector/README.rst

 django-query-inspector
 ======================

-**PRELIMINARY: NOTHING REALLY USEFUL HERE, YET.
-STAY TUNED**
+A collection of tools to:

+    - render a Queryset (or a list of dictionaries) in various formats
+    - export a Queryset to a spreadsheet
-A collection of tools to inspect the SQL activity happening under the hood of a Django project
+    - inspect the SQL activity happening under the hood of a Django project

 Quick start
 -----------